 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-The application will be referred back to you if more information is required in any of these areas.
-You will work closely with your Case Officer to capture the necessary detail in your application.
-You then resubmit your application with the additional information included.
+Your application will be referred back to you if more information is required in any of these areas.
+Your Case Officer will work closely with you to capture any outstanding details before you resubmit your application with the additional information included.

 We carry out data sharing audits to check that our customers are meeting the obligations in their contract and Data Sharing Agreement.

 Once we have accepted your application after its initial review, the application is subject to our service levels.
 We only pause the elapsed time when we require further detail, such as a more explicit articulation of the purpose, or when approvals are required from an external body (such as Approved Researcher status from ONS).